Göran Lagerberg: Grymlings

 In 1990, Lagerberg formed Swedish superground Grymlings together with Mikael Rickfors (previous lead vocalist in the Hollies between 1971 and 1973) on guitar, keyboards and vocals, Magnus Lindberg on harmonica and vocals and Pugh Rogefeldt on guitar and vocals.
 The name came from a farm in Eksta on southern Gotland, which Rickfors owned starting in the late 1980s.
 Rickfors invited the members to the farm for the first time in August 1990 just "for fun and meeting family", estimating there to be roughly 40–50 people present.
 The idea to record together came as the farm was used as a professional home studio by Rickfors, upon the other members thought it would be fun to also record music at it.

 Their eponymous debut album was recorded at Grymlings Studio and released in 1990 through Warner Music Group.
 It reached number three on the Swedish Albums Chart during that year, a position it would hold for two weeks.
 It sold an estimated 170,000 copies in Sweden alone, Rogefeldt's "Mitt bästa för dig" was released from the album as a single and managed to chart on Svensktoppen, staying at number one for 14 weeks between 1990 and 1991.
-It got so positively reviewed that Kent Finell in 1992 chose it as "one of the 50 best Svensktopp-songs of all time".
+It was so positively reviewed that Kent Finell in 1992 chose it as "one of the 50 best Svensktopp-songs of all time".
 Rickfors and Rogefeldt's "Där gullvivan blommar" was also a chart hit, reaching number two on Svensktoppen in 1991 and 1992.

 The group's second album Grymlings II was released in 1992, and also became a chart success, reaching number 11 in the albums chart.
 Two singles were extracted from the album; "En glädjesång" and "Väntar på en vän", peaking at number nine and five respectively on Svensktoppen in 1992 and 1993.
 Grymlings II featured the first song Lagerberg wrote together with the band, "Lysa" ("Shine") Shortly after the album was released, the band broke up following a shorter tour of the country.

 In 2004, the group reunited, albeit without Rogefeldt, who was replaced by Mats Ronander.
 The reason Rogefeldt left was that "he was too occupied to participate", however, he himself disputed this a few years later, stating "ten years later the boys wanted to do a revival and we had a meeting.
 But I felt we could not repeat it in a dignified way, so I said: 'Sorry guys, I'm not in'".
 Nonetheless, the reunion produced one album, Grymlings III, released in 2005, it spawned three singles, including "Det är något särskilt med dig" along with one by Lagerberg with lyrics by Peter LeMarc, "Där går min älskling".
 It failed to chart, but Rickfors composition "Moder Svea" managed to enter Svensktoppen, peaking at number seven in May of that year.

 The album garnered almost universal negative reception, after which the band broke up without reuniting again.
 Lindberg died on 26 February 2019.